 |---|---|---|

-ClearFlow snaps onto any standard PET bottle and filters every sip through a 0.2-micron membrane.
+ClearFlow snaps onto any standard PET bottle and filters every sip through a 2-micron membrane.

-- Built in America, engineered with German precision
+- Designed in the USA, engineered with German precision

 9. FAQ